Crunch-io/ta-da/content/dev/blog/autoplot-with-tidyeval.md

 At Crunch, one of the ways we try to make data exploration simple is by providing sensible default views that take into account the properties of your data and metadata.
-We've in the process of releasing some plotting methods in our `crplyr` R package that define methods for `ggplot2`'s [`autoplot()`](https://ggplot2.tidyverse.org/reference/autoplot.html)
+We're in the process of releasing some plotting methods in our `crplyr` R package that define methods for `ggplot2`'s [`autoplot()`](https://ggplot2.tidyverse.org/reference/autoplot.html)